AdaInject: Injection Based Adaptive Gradient Descent Optimizers for Convolutional Neural Networks: Proposed Injection based Optimizers

-In order to utilize the curvature information during optimization, we propose a novel concept of AdaInject.
-Basically, we inject the curvature information guided (weighted) second order moment into first order moment to compute the injected moment using the EMA of $(g_t + \Delta \theta \cdot g_t^2)/k$ as,
+In order to utilize the parameter update history information during optimization, we propose a novel concept named AdaInject.
+Basically, we inject the short-term parameter change weighted second order moment into first order moment to compute the injected moment using the EMA of $(g_t + \Delta \theta \cdot g_t^2)/k$ as,

-where $k$ is an injection controlling hyperparameter, typically set to $2$ and $\Delta \theta = \theta_{t-2} - \theta_{t-1}$ is the short-term change in parameter $\theta$ to utilize the curvature information.
-The injection of curvature-guided second order moment helps the optimizers to perform the larger parameter update in the scenarios, where the optimization landscape exhibits the low gradient (i.e., saddle regions) and low curvature (i.e., saddle and monotonic increasing/decreasing regions).
+where $\Delta \theta = \theta_{t-2} - \theta_{t-1}$ is the short-term change in parameter $\theta$ to utilize the parameter history information and $k$ is an injection controlling hyperparameter, typically set to $2$ in the experiment.
+The injection of parameter history guided second order moment helps the optimizers to perform the smaller updates near minimum (i.e., ``steep and narrow” valley) to avoid the overshooting and oscillation, while reasonably large updates are used in the small curvature regions.
 This phenomenon is depicted in Fig. \ref{fig:curvature} with a detailed analysis in the next section.
 We perform the bias correction of injected moment and second order moment as $\widehat{s_t} \gets s_t/(1-\beta_1^t)$ and $\widehat{v_t} \gets v_t/(1-\beta_2^t)$, respectively.

 The parameter ($\theta$) update of AdamInject optimizer is given as,